juniorkrvl/vuex-reactive-persist/README.md

 - `mutations <Array>`: List of mutations to monitor.
 If `filter` method is provided this will be ignored.
 - `watch <Object>`: Prove keys to observe for changes.
 Keys should be functions that accepts three params: `stateVal`, `savedVal`, `store`.
 - `initialized <Function>`: This is called right after the `store` is replaced with saved value.
 It provided the `store` as argument.
+- `disableWatch <Boolean>`: Pass `true` if you don't want your storage to be observed for value changes.
+The `watch` option still works. (default: `false`)

 ### More on `watch` feature

 The module automatically watches for changes.
 You can listen to them by passing keys to `watch` option.
+This method is called whenever the mutation updates the value or the storage observer detects changes.

-Suppose you have vuex store with state like this:
+Suppose you have vuex store having state like this:

 ```js
 {